rcpurdue/agmipex/README.md

 ## Input Files

 The tool allows the user to select from mutliple data files.
-These are stored in the '''data''' subdirectory.
+These are stored in the `data` subdirectory.
 Note that data files must meet the requirements:

 1. File must be in CSV (comma separated values) format.
 2. File must contain an initial header line.